SPIRIT OF OUTLANDER 2019

 Welcome to the 7 day Spirit of Outlander 2018 tour, inspired by Diana Gabaldon’s Outlander series and Scotland’s spirited history and heritage.
 Our tour combines a wealth of Scotland’s ancient monuments and famous battlefields with its traditions and landscapes.
 And for good measure, we’ve thrown in plenty of legendary myths and folklore – as well as a surprise or two!

-Spirit Journeys’ team, in conjunction with Inverness Custom Tours, has prepared an action-packed Outlander tour around Scotland taking in cities and towns, and passing through some of the wonderful scenery unique to the Scottish Highlands.
+Spirit Journeys’ team, have prepared an action-packed Outlander tour around Scotland taking in cities and towns, and passing through some of the wonderful scenery unique to the Scottish Highlands.
 You’ll be transported back in time as you learn of Scotland’s gripping history, your camera will work hard to capture the country’s wonderful scenic landscapes, and you’ll finally get to visit the Outlander film locations you’ve been dreaming of.

 No Outlander tour would be complete without visiting Lallybroch and Castle Leoch, filmed at Midhope Castle and Doune Castle respectively.
 You’ll have plenty of time to explore the fascinating and historic village of Falkland, which doubles as Inverness in the TV series and is, of course, where the Outlander saga begins, as well as the Royal Burgh of Culross, one of the country’s most complete examples of a burgh of the 17th and 18th centuries, complete with cobbled streets and an ochre-coloured Palace.
 The village features as Geillis Duncan’s Outlander hometown, Cranesmuir